 In her fifteenth year as Camp Director, Cookie Mellitz Shapiro, brings both her five years of experience as the camp Aquatics Director and fourteen years of experience as a Physical Education teacher at the Bank Street School for Children.
 She directed the 13's Musical Theater Production for 10 years.
 She is a dancer, choreographer and free-lance lighting designer.
 For the past five years she has been teaching Literacy through Theater, a course in New Perspectives within Bank Street College.
 Cookie received her M.S. in Education from the Bank Street College in Educational Leadership.
 She is certified in RTE, CPR, Lifeguarding, and WSI.
 As well she is a lifeguard instructor prior to Bank Street, Cookie directed a teen travel camp in New Jersey, ran a 6-week travel camp in Israel, and served as the Creative Arts Director of a summer camp in the Boston area.
 Her dedication to the camp program came from her positive experiences as a camper and counselor in an overnight camp in Connecticut.

-Dylan Morgan has worked at Bank Street Summer Camp for the past fourteen years.
+Dylan Morgan has worked at the Bank Street Summer Camp for the past fourteen years.
 He was a camper at Bank Street for six years and a camper at the Hidden Valley Camp for three.
-Upon graduating from the School for Children he became an LIT (Leader In Training) for the Musical Theater program and soon rose to the position of counselor when he developed the Film Writing and Directing program, the Animation program and then Photography After Camp.
-He graduated from Sarah Lawrence College with a Bachelor degree concentrating on Film and History.
-This is his fourth year in the office and second year as the Assistant Director.
+Upon graduating from the School for Children he became an LIT (Leader In Training) for the Musical Theater program and soon became a Head Counselor when he developed the Film Writing and Directing program, the Animation program and the Photography After Camp.
+He graduated from Sarah Lawrence College with a Bachelor degree, with a concentration of Film and History.
+This is his fifth year in the office and fourth year as the Assistant Director.

 Upper Camp Unit Head